 The course will be open to JD and LL.M candidates.
 There are no prerequisites to take this course.

-Andrew Friedman and Dmitri Holtzman and Kumar Rao, Lecturers-in-Law (2 for the seminar; 2 for fieldwork)
+Andrew Friedman and Kumar Rao, Lecturers-in-Law, 4 credits (2 for the seminar; 2 for fieldwork)

-The externship will comprise (a) a weekly, 2-hour seminar, focused on core legal issues and academic literature bearing on state and local policymaking, law and organizing, and effective policy advocacy and (b) 11 hours per week of fieldwork in ongoing policy initiatives with The Action Lab, the Center for Working Families or the Center for Popular Democracy (CPD).
+The externship will comprise (a) a weekly, 2-hour seminar, focused on core legal issues and academic literature bearing on social movements, state and local policymaking, law and organizing, and effective policy advocacy and (b) 11 hours per week of fieldwork in ongoing policy and research initiatives at a range of grassroots and progressive policy and advocacy organizations, including The Action Lab, Make the Road NY, the Center for Working Families, and the Center for Popular Democracy.

 Doris Bernhardt and Stephen Louis, Lecturers-in-Law, 4 credits (2 for seminar; 4 for fieldwork)